elemel/fungeoneer/docs/chapters/07/you-are-here.md

 {{ problem.map }}
 ```

 This dungeon contains altar tiles (marked `_` on the map), along with getters and setters for register P (marked `p` or `P`).
-Whenever you step onto an altar tile, pop a number `b` from the stack, then get your position as another number `a`, then push `a` onto the stack, and finally set your position to `b`.
+Whenever you trigger an altar tile, pop a number `b` from the stack, then get your position as another number `a`, then push `a` onto the stack, and finally set your position to `b`.
 This teleports you to the corresponding location.

-Whenever you step onto a P-getter tile, get your position as a number, then push that number onto the stack.
+Whenever you trigger a P-getter tile, get your position as a number, then push that number onto the stack.
 For a P-setter tile, pop a number from the stack, then set your position to that number.
 As above, this teleports you to the corresponding location.

 You leave the dungeon when your position is outside the dungeon.
 After how many ticks do you leave the dungeon?